Charles Tidwell: Racing career

-Charles Tidwell raced on dirt tracks all over the southeastern United States from 1948 to 1959, owning a small track at one time in Talladega, Alabama.
+Tidwell raced on dirt tracks all over the southeastern United States from 1948 to 1959, owning a small track at one time in Talladega, Alabama.
 He drove with a cigar clenched between his teeth, once swallowing a burning cigar when he was in an accident and was hanging out of the door of his car.

-His hometown was Macon, Georgia, where he entered many races at the Central City Park racetrack.
+Tidwell's hometown was Macon, Georgia, where he entered many races at the Central City Park racetrack.
 He was also on the board of governors with GASCAR.

 Tidwell's main car number was "6".
 He chose this number because his home was at 6 Dessau Place in Macon, Georgia.
 The names of some of his racecars were "The Flying B", "The Dutchess" (his nickname for his first wife, Mildred Smith Tidwell), "Flying Saucer, and "Ali Khan".
 He built many of his own cars and mixed his own fuel formulas.

-According to the Macon newspaper, he was rated as the top driver on the Strictly Stock circuit in the southeast and in his home state, Georgia.
+According to the Macon newspaper, Tidwell was rated as the top driver on the Strictly Stock circuit in the southeast and in his home state, Georgia.
 During his third year of racing, he won 34 track victories in one year, which was a mark no other Georgia driver could equal.
-He also held the title of Southeastern Champion for 8 years.
+He also held the title of Southeastern Champion for eight years.
 The Macon Telegraph had this to say about Tidwell, "This young blond fellow is completely fearless and has the grit and determination that sets him apart everywhere he goes.
 He is both a demon on his motorcycle and in his racecar."

-In June 1949, he set a track record at Central City Park Speedway at a speed of 32.2 seconds, and he also set a track record at the Albany, Georgia speedway for 31.2 seconds in 1952.
+In June 1949, Tidwell set a track record at Central City Park Speedway at a speed of 32.2 seconds, and he also set a track record at the Albany, Georgia speedway for 31.2 seconds in 1952.